 The Recording Information Notification (RIN) will be a DDEX standard.
-It will allow the capture and communication of all aspects of a studio event, including the minimum metadata set described above.
+It allows the capture and communication of all aspects of a studio event, including the minimum metadata set described above.
 The RIN standard will also enable the capture of metadata about all the parties and tools that were involved in a studio event.
 It is based around a series of simple and powerful concepts, a few of which are depicted below.

 The concepts are: